nova-rey/Crapssim-control/docs/CSC_BIBLE.md

 New CLI commands `csc dsl new`, `csc dsl validate`, and `csc dsl list` simplify rule authoring.
 A reference file `docs/dsl_templates.md` documents available templates.

+### Checkpoint 6 — Validation & Baseline (Seeded Integration + Replay)

+A seeded, deterministic run validates the DSL pipeline from authoring to replay.
+Parity is asserted between a live fixed-dice run and a replay using the same dice sequence and rules.
+Baseline artifacts are stored under `baselines/phase11/` and reports include `dsl_schema_version` and `trace_schema_version`.

 ---
 ### Checkpoint 1 — EngineTransport + LocalTransport